Student Code of Conduct

 Follow this link to learn more about what to expect from the conduct process.

 If you are under 21 years old and found responsible for an alcohol and/or drug violation, your parent(s) or guardian(s) will receive written notification regarding your incident.
-This letter explains that you were involved in an incident and that we encourage them to engage in a conversation with you regarding alcohol and drug expectations while you are attending school.
+This letter explains that you were involved in an incident and that we encourage them to engage in a conversation with you regarding alcohol and drug expectations while you are attending the university.
 The goal of the letter is to spark an open dialogue between you and your parent(s) or guardian(s).
 We hope that you use this opportunity to speak openly and honestly with your family about your personal alcohol and drug use.